seiyria/awesome-boardgame-development/readme.md

 The Dos and Don'ts of getting your game published.

 - [Your First Contract](http://www.jamesmathe.com/alien-first-contract/) - A guide to publisher contracts, what to look for, what to avoid

+## More Lists

+More lists like this one.
+Some are in the form of blogs, while others have specific topic listings.

+- [Cardboard Edison](http://cardboardedison.com/) - A blog-like site that covers a sprawlingly large amount of topics.
+- [Board Game Design Lab](http://www.boardgamedesignlab.com/specific-topics/) - Another list-of-lists site.
+Has a lot of topics ranging from getting started to getting published.

 ## Contribute